gleicher/gleicher.github.io/content/posts/no-dwic.md

 Yes, I know this is a problem for many of our students: you only meet professors in large classes, and you want a professor to write a letter for you.
 See {{% link "undergrad-research" %}} for some thoughts on this.

+Granting exceptions to this rule would be unfair to all those people who read and follow the rules.
+Giving one person an exception would be rewarding them (for breaking rules), while penalizing the people who do the right things.

 #### Rationale - Why I stopped providing DWIC letters

 With our large classes, I do not have the opportunity to get to know students well enough to write letters.
 Yes, there are a few students that I get to know - but it is unfair to everyone else for me to provide letters only to those students.
 While sometimes I get to know a few students in a large class, this isn't a good measure of which students are good.
 Usually, the few I get to know are either (1) end up working with me beyond class anyway, (2) lucky to have a situation where I got to know them, (3) problem cases (in which case I often don't remember the good work - only the problems they had), (4) intentionally trying to be noticed to get a letter, or (5) I don't actually remember them correctly and am relying on my own faulty memory.